What is a Rototiller?

 When to Use a Rototiller

 Time to refresh your lawn?
 Looking to prepare your yard for seed or sod?
-Trying to level ground?
+Trying to level the ground?
 A rototiller may be the most effective tool for accomplishing your goals.
 However, to ensure you reap the best results you need to know how to prime your yard and properly utilize the rototiller equipment.

 Thankfully, Calgrove Equipment Rentals is here to explain how to use a rototiller to accomplish your level ground.
 With the power of a rototiller, you will be able to loosen compacted soil without going through backbreaking work.

 Renting the Right Rototiller

 You must have the right tools to complete your job successfully.
 Renting the right rototiller comes down to checking what tine diameter, and the tilling width and depth, you require to complete your project.
-Look for a rototiller with forward rotation, tine shields, and any additional attachments you may need for subsequent features.
+Look for a rototiller with forwarding rotation, tine shields, and any additional attachments you may need for subsequent features.

 A Note on Rototiller Depth